ChrisMStump/ITCS-2214-Data-Structures/Text Comparison Project/README.txt

 for this problem.
 This is because the program does not need to iterate through many values before it gets to the result.
 It can basicallty just use a locker number to find the values.

-Also, each of the data structures in the assignment were created by hand without the use of different libraries.